-When NASCAR driver Dale Earnhardt, Jr is interviewed on national television he's real, direct, and reflective, and I find this inspiring, and a good example for behaviors that can help leaders build trust.
+When NASCAR driver Dale Earnhardt, Jr is interviewed on national television he's real, direct, and reflective with no pretense.
+I find this inspiring, and a good example for behaviors that can help leaders build trust.

 But he never is.

 While how he drives can be inspiring - I believe that his trust-worthy communication style and approach is what endears him to the public.
 Interview after interview he shows and communicates in an honest, authentic, direct, real and blunt way.

 He's vulnerable and authentic, two key traits that build trust with others.

 Here's an excerpt from a 2010 NY Times Interview:

 Dale's example is remarkable because everything about his background, the sport's history, and fan and media expectations would dictate more measured responses from him.
 But, he continues to stay true to who he is by being real and honest in every interview.